-Out of Concealment presents the origin stories of the Haida Nation through the vibrant depiction of its female supernatural beings.
-Passed on from generation to generation through oral tradition, these stories are important historical narratives that illustrate the Haida’s values, customs, rituals, and relationships with the earthly and metaphysical realms.
-It is said that in Haida Gwaii, people recognize these supernatural beings all around them.
+Out of Concealment presents the oral narratives of the Haida Nation through the vibrant depiction of its female supernatural beings.
+Passed on from generation to generation through oral tradition, these stories are important historical narratives that illustrate the Haida’s values, customs, laws, and relationships with the earthly and metaphysical realms.

-This book features over thirty full-colour surreal photo collages by Haida artist, performer, and activist Terri-Lynn Williams-Davidson.
-The collages also integrate traditional Haida form-line art by Robert Davidson.
-Each image is accompanied by insightful, reflective text describing the being’s place in Haida mythology.
-Out of Concealment encourages readers—both within the Haida Nation and the general public—to see the feminine and the powerful land and seascapes of Haida Gwaii through a worldview where the environment is worthy of respect, not to be dominated or exploited.
-The book is being released to coincide with a larger exhibition of Williams-Davidson’s work at the Haida Gwaii Museum in June 2017.
+This book features over thirty full-colour surreal photo montages by Haida artist, performer, and activist Terri-Lynn Williams-Davidson.
+The montages also integrate traditional Haida form-line art by Robert Davidson.
+Each image is accompanied by insightful, reflective text describing the being’s place in Haida cosmology.
+Out of Concealment encourages readers&mdashboth within the Haida Nation and the general public&mdashto see the feminine and the powerful land and seascapes of Haida Gwaii through a worldview where the environment is worthy of respect, not to be dominated or exploited.
+The book is being released to coincide with an exhibition of Williams-Davidson’s work at the Haida Gwaii Museum in 2017.